What is a Co-op?

 Occupancy & Amenities

-We have 4 houses ranging from 13 to 18 members and apartment complex housing 27 to 30 members.
-The rooms generally have a bed, mattress, desk, chair and dresser but we do not guarantee furniture.
+We have 4 houses ranging from 13 to 18 members and an apartment complex housing about 27 members.
+The rooms sometimes pass on a bed, mattress, desk, chair and dresser but we do not guarantee furniture.
 You provide the personal touches with your own linens, curtains, etc. You can even install shelving or paint the room.
 Remember, it's your home.

 Housing Options: The Coop Houses